vimalchetu/java-sdk/README.md

 # java-sdk
 This is the velocity java SDK implementation. <br/>
-It has the implemtation of all the transaction payment solution methods for a merchant application who wants to access the Velocity payment gateway. <br/><br/>
+It has the implementation of all the transaction payment solution methods for a merchant application who wants to access the Velocity payment gateway. <br/><br/>
 At the centre of this SDK, there is the class <b>com.velocity.transaction.processor.velocity.VelocityProcessor</b>. <br/>
 The signature of the constructor of this class is as below: <br/>
 <b>public VelocityProcessor(String identityToken, String appProfileId, String merchantProfileId, String workFlowId, boolean isTestAccount) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b> <br/>